 A large range of professional and management positions, in a wide variety of industry settings and in leading, blue-chip, global organisations.
 Positions include graduate management trainee programmes, financial services and business analysis, management consultancy, retail management, human resource management, policy development and research, and academia.

 Employers of previous graduates of the programme include; Accenture, AIB Capital Markets, Aldi, Amazon, Bank of Ireland, Dalata, Diageo, Dell, Deloitte, Enterprise Ireland (New York), Google, IDA Ireland, Jumeirah Hotels (Dubai), Mazars, Mercer Consulting, Cambridge University (PhD), NUI Galway (PhD), Oracle, Qaultrics, University of Limerick.

-    WORK INTERNSHIPS FEATURE: Internship (up to 6 Months) incorporating an Applied Research Project
+WORK INTERNSHIPS FEATURE: Internship (up to six months) incorporating an Applied Research Project

 Internships may be in areas such as, but not limited to, HR, Business Analysis, Business Support, Operations, Distribution, Innovation, Logistics, Import/Export, Brexit Preparation, GDPR, Sales, Process Analysis, Lean Analysis and Implementation.
 The internships are typically suited to students with limited professional experience.
 Whilst students will be supported by a Placement Officer, students may also self-source their own internship subject to the approval of the Placement Office.